 The Church being equipped with a working knowledge of God’s Word, wields great power when agreeing together in prayer.
 Jesus said whatever we ask, agreeing on it together the Father will grant it.

-Praying God’s Word in agreement together with His Presence among us out numbers all opposition and overpowers all obstacles.
+Praying God’s Word in agreement together with His Presence among us out numbers all opposition can overpower any obstacle.
 We can bind and loose anything God desires.
-The odds for victory change dramatically in our favor when we agree together in God’s Presence.
+The odds for victory change dramatically in our favor when we agree together in God’s Presence on what the Spirit is saying.
 How could it be otherwise?

 The Exponential Power of Praying Together